 I. LINEAR UNDERGROUND AND OVERHEAD PROJECT BASELINE REQUIREMENTS

-LUPs are identified as one of three types of risk (Type 1, 2, and 3) based on the area or segment’s threat to water quality.
-LUP Types are determined through SMARTS and clarified in Attachment E.1 when obtaining permit coverage.
-LUP Type 1, 2, and 3 dischargers shall implement the following minimum best management practices to reduce or prevent pollutants in construction stormwater discharges, monitoring requirements, and reporting requirements.
-If a requirement in this attachment does not specify a specific LUP Type, then the requirement applies to LUPType 1, 2, and 3 dischargers.
+Linear underground and overhead projects are identified as one of three types of risk (Type 1, 2, and 3) based on the project area or segment’s threat to water quality.
+Risk Types for linear projects are determined through SMARTS and clarified in Attachment E.1 of this General Permit when obtaining permit coverage.
+Risk Type 1, 2, and 3 dischargers shall implement the following minimum best management practices to reduce or prevent pollutants in construction stormwater discharges, and comply with monitoring and reporting requirements.
+If a requirement in this Attachment does not specify a specific Risk Type, then the requirement applies to Risk Type 1, 2, and 3 dischargers.

-All LUP dischargers shall comply with the following requirements:

-Construction areas, where 70 percent or more of the construction activity occurs on a paved surface, shall be returned to preconstruction conditions or equivalent protection established at the end of the construction activities for the day;

-or

-Construction areas where greater than 30 percent of construction activities occur within the non-paved shoulders or land immediately adjacent to paved surfaces, or where construction occurs on unpaved improved roads, including their shoulders or land immediately adjacent to them shall be returned to preconstruction conditions or equivalent protection established at the end of the construction activities for the day to minimize the potential for erosion and sediment deposition.

-LUP Minimum Best Management Practices
+II.
+MINIMUM BEST MANAGEMENT PRACTICES

-A. Good Site Management "Housekeeping"
+II.A.
+Good Site Management "Housekeeping"

-1. LUPdischargers shall implement good site management measures (i.e., "housekeeping") for construction materials that could potentially be a threat to water quality if discharged or exposed to stormwater.
-At a minimum, LUPdischargers shall implement the following good housekeeping measures:
+II.A.1.
+Dischargers shall implement good site management measures (i.e., "housekeeping") for construction materials on a linear project site that could potentially be a threat to water quality if discharged or exposed to stormwater.
+At a minimum, dischargers shall implement the following good housekeeping measures:

-Identify and protect the products used and/or expected to be used and the end products that are produced and/or expected to be produced from exposure to stormwater.
-This does not include materials and equipment that are designed to be outdoors and exposed to environmental conditions (e.g., poles, equipment pads, cabinets, conductors, insulators, bricks, etc.);
+Identify and protect the products used and/or expected to be used, and the end products that are produced and/or expected to be produced from exposure to stormwater.
+This requirement does not apply to materials and equipment that are designed to be outdoors and exposed to environmental conditions (e.g., poles, equipment pads, cabinets, conductors, insulators, bricks);

-Apply BMPs to erodible stockpiled construction materials (e.g., soil, spoils, fly-ash, stucco, hydrated lime, etc.) to prevent erosion and pollutant transport;
+Apply best management practices (BMPs) to erodible stockpiled construction materials (e.g., soil, spoils, fly-ash, stucco, hydrated lime) to prevent erosion and pollutant transport;

 Store chemicals in watertight containers with secondary containment to prevent any spillage or leakage or store in a complete enclosed storage area;

 Minimize exposure of construction materials to precipitation.
-This does not include materials and equipment that are designed to be outdoors and exposed to environmental conditions (e.g., poles, equipment pads, cabinets, conductors, insulators, bricks, etc.);
+This requirement does not include materials and equipment that are designed to be outdoors and exposed to environmental conditions (e.g., poles, equipment pads, cabinets, conductors, insulators, bricks);

 Implement BMPs to control the off-site tracking of sediment and loose construction and landscape materials; and,

-Implement BMPs to control the discharge of plastic materials and limit the use of plastic materials when more sustainable, environmentally-friendly alternatives exist.
+Implement BMPs to control the discharge of plastic materials and limit the use of plastic materials when more sustainable, environmentally friendly alternatives exist.
 Dischargers shall consider the use of plastic materials resistant to solar degradation where plastic materials are deemed necessary.

-2. LUP dischargers shall implement good housekeeping measures for waste management, which, at a minimum to the extent feasible, shall consist of the following:
+II.A.2.
+Dischargers shall implement good housekeeping measures for waste management, which, at a minimum to the extent feasible, shall consist of the following:

 Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, masonry wash waters, and other wash waters.
 Wash waters shall be captured and treated prior to discharge or disposed of at a permitted facility that can accept that waste, to mitigate impacts to water quality;